 Located 15 miles outside Fort Worth, Eagle Mountain Lake has something for nearly all tastes.
 Nature lovers can enjoy the hiking trails that lead to numerous hills and bluffs, offering picturesque views of the lake.
 All manner of watersports are available, and the 8,700-acre lake is regularly stocked with bass and catfish for anglers.
 There is even a designated party cove for boaters who prefer their fun a little more on the boisterous side.

-Joe Pool Lake borders four different parks, including the popular Cedar Hill State Park.
-As a result, there are numerous boat ramps, beaches, fishing areas, campsites and picnic shelters surrounding the lake.
-Joe Pool also is near Dogwood Canyon, a 250-acre forested ravine that is a favorite for birdwatchers.
-Dogwood’s 2 miles of hiking trails lead to some of the highest elevations in Dallas County, providing beautiful views of the lake.
+Joe Pool Lake borders four parks, including the popular Cedar Hill State Park.
+As a result, there are numerous boat ramps, beaches, fishing areas, campsites, and picnic shelters surrounding the lake.
+Joe Pool is also near Dogwood Canyon, a 250-acre forested ravine that is a favorite for birdwatchers.
+Dogwood’s two miles of hiking trails lead to some of the highest elevations in Dallas County, providing beautiful views of the lake.

 With 121 miles of shoreline along its 21,400 acres, Lake Lavon lives up to the reputation of everything being bigger in Texas.
 Because of its size, there are amenities galore around the lake.
-These include 16 parks, 244 picnic sites, 19 boat ramps, five beaches and six group shelters for large picnics.
-There also are hiking / biking trails in the area, as well as a 9-mile equestrian trail.
-And the lake itself is a prolific fishing hole for sunfish, crappie and catfish.
+These include 16 parks, 244 picnic sites, 19 boat ramps, five beaches, and six group shelters for large picnics.
+There are also hiking and biking trails in the area, as well as a 9-mile equestrian trail.
+The lake is a prolific fishing hole for sunfish, crappie, and catfish.

 So despite initial appearances, there is much more to the Dallas-Fort Worth area than the glass and steel that originally meets the eye.